beskay/gas-guide/INTRO.md

 To prevent the network from being clogged up with transactions that use too much gas, there is a current block gas limit of 30 million gas.
 If a transaction exceeds the block gas limit, it will be rejected.

-A seen above a standard ETH transfer costs 21k gas, which is the minimum amount of gas required to execute a transaction on the Ethereum network.
+A seen above a standard ETH transfer costs 21k gas, which is the minimum amount required to execute a transaction on the Ethereum network.
 So in theory, you could fit 1428 ETH transfers in a block (30 million / 21k).

 ## Gas price